 Guest Investigator (H-GI)

-The H-GI program is intended to maximize the scientific output of currently operating Heliophysics missions through support of individual investigations that draw extensively upon the data sets from the missions of the .
+The H-GI program is intended to maximize the scientific output of currently operating Heliophysics missions through support of individual investigations that draw extensively upon the data sets from the missions of the HSO.
 The focus of the selected research continuously evolves to ensure that the most important questions identified for recently launched Heliophysics missions and for operating missions falling under the Senior Review are addressed.
 The GI component of the research program addresses the Realize portion of the DRIVE initiative.

 Grand Challenges Research (H-GCR)